 Note: This cottage can be booked with Refs.
 29737 and 904885, together they sleep 11.

-Three bedrooms: 1 x double with TV and en-suite Jacuzzi bath, basin and WC, 1 x ground floor double with TV and Jack-and-Jill access to shower room, 1 x ground floor single with Jack-and-Jill access to shower room.
-Ground floor shower room with shower, basin and WC with Jack-and-Jill access to both ground floor bedrooms.
-Kitchen with dining area (seats 5).
-First floor sitting room (seats 5).
+Three bedrooms: 1 x double with TV and en-suite bath, basin and WC, 1 x ground floor double, 1 x ground floor single.
+Ground floor shower room with shower, basin and WC.
+Kitchen with dining area.
+First floor sitting room.

 About the location